vegastrike/vegastrike.github.io/_posts/2022-03-24-vegastrike-0.8.0-release.md

 binaries.
 Please watch our next release for pre-built binaries.
 In the meantime we invite you to download the source and build!
 If you still need a pre-built binary and don't mind an old version then please visit our old [SourceForge site][sf] to find the 0.5.x releases.

+NOTE: Under Windows the Vega Strike Settings utility is currently broken due to a dependency being flagged by Windows improperly and therefore preventing the utility from being able to run.
+Fixing this will be a priority for releasing 0.9.x.

 For a complete list of differences see [Vega Strike Engine Delta][vsedelta] and [Vega Strike: Upon the Coldest Sea Delta][vsutcsdelta].

 ## Want to help out?